 Vertices correspond to (l-1)-tuples.

-Edges correspond to l-tuples from the spectrum

-Paths visiting ALL EDGES correspond to sequence reconstructions forms a balanced subgraph.
-Since the original graph was balanced, then the edges that were not traversed in the first cycle also form a balanced subgraph.
+Edges correspond to l-tuples from the spectrum forms a balanced subgraph.15 Since the original graph was balanced, then the edges that were not traversed in the first cycle also form a balanced subgraph.
 Since all vertices in the graph with untraversed edges are balanced there must exist some other path starting and ending at w, containing only untraversed edges.
 This process is shown in figures 8.21 and 8.22.